Onomichi

 Cycling the Shimanami Kaido Way

 As soon as I hit the road, I feel it, I feel incredibly good.
-The bike is ever so smooth, and well, the roads are perfectly smooth too!
-My thought pattern gets transformed into a smooth tranquility too,
+The bike is remarkably smooth, and well, the roads are perfectly smooth too!
+My thought pattern gets transformed into this smooth tranquility

-The plan is to get the ferry back from Setoda, but first to perhaps carry on past, then doing a U-turn, depending on how much time is left and how I am feeling.
-So first I do the next climb to take me onto the next bridge: Ikuchi Bridge – it’s only about an ascent of 40m this time, but in this heat and with the steep gradient it is more tiring than the last one.
+The plan is to catch the ferry back from Setoda, but first I might push on a little further and then do a U-turn, depending on how much time I have and how I am feeling.
+First, though, comes the next climb to reach the Ikuchi Bridge.
+It is only about a forty-metre ascent this time, but in the heat and with the steep gradient, it feels more tiring than the last one.

 Kousanji Temple